ahanna1997/Detection-Lab-2/README.md

   + The first way to run the server is on the main screen of then Wazuh server page you can go and find the View Console show below.

   + the second way to run the server is by using powershell and using the the IP address and ssh command:

-    1.make sure you copy the IP address of you server
+    1.make sure you copy the IP address of the server and in powershell

   +